JunhoLee-Geo/Waterloo-transit-accessibility/README.md

 | North Dumfries | 0.1% | 0.0% |
 | Wellesley | 0.0% | 0.0% |

+The three cities have much higher stop coverage than the surrounding townships.

-Cambridge has the highest estimated proximity to any transit stop among the three cities, but substantially lower high-frequency access than Waterloo or Kitchener.
+There are also noticeable differences within the urban areas.
+Cambridge has the highest access to any stop among the three cities but much lower high-frequency access.
+Waterloo has the highest high-frequency accessibility at 42.9%.

-Waterloo has the highest estimated high-frequency accessibility of the three cities despite having slightly lower overall stop proximity.

----
+## What I Would Look At Next

+The results point to two different transit issues: areas where stops are not nearby and areas where stops are available but service is less frequent.

+The **52 priority underserved DAs** could be a starting point for looking at where route extensions, new stops, or other service changes may be worth studying.
+Areas that already have good stop coverage but lower-frequency service could instead be examined for possible service frequency improvements.

+This analysis alone is not enough to recommend exact stop locations or route changes.
+A more detailed study could include the pedestrian street network, ridership, travel times, destinations, and the existing route network.

 ## Project Structure